marsja/study1/README.md

-# Deviance distraction in the auditory and tactile modalities after repeated exposure: differential aspects of tactile and auditory deviants
+# Deviance distraction in the auditory and tactile modalities

 Repository containing the raw data, and scripts for manipulating and analysing data.